Life Insurance Basics 101, Insider Secrets That Save Lots of Cash & Hassle

 Electronic applications are becoming a mainstay of the insurance industry as we speak.
 The choice is yours.

-Don't forget - honestly is ALWAYS the best policy!
+Don't forget - honesty is ALWAYS the best policy!

 NOTE *** Honesty is non negotiable.
 Misrepresenting anything on the application or fudging the truth is fraud and your beneficiaries won’t get a dime.